getify/foi-lang/formalization-work/Foi-Specification.md

 accessed as `.value` on the perform-event object (§6.3.2).
-The return position declares the **resume type**: the shape of the value the handler's `ret` invocation supplies and the perform-site expression evaluates to. `empty` in return position marks a fire-and-forget effect (perform-site expression is `empty`).
+The return position declares the **resume type**: the shape of the value the handler's `ret` invocation supplies and the perform-site expression evaluates to. `empty` in return position marks an effect whose resume carries no information: the handler still invokes `ret(empty)`, and the perform-site expression evaluates to `empty`.
+It does not mark an effect that goes unresumed -- that is the `Done@` arm-terminal path (§6.4.1), available on any effect kind regardless of declared resume type.

 The `Effect.` prefix is normative.
 A `deft` whose name lacks the prefix is a plain type alias (§18), not an effect kind: its name cannot appear